MyUNiDAYS/unidays-dotnet/README.md

 To implement this method you first need to use the `DirectTrackingDetailsBuilder` to create a direct tracking object with the properties you want to send across to us.
 More details about this builder can be found [here](#direct-tracking-details-builder).

-Once the object containing the details you need to send us is created, create an instance of the tracking client, providing those details as an parameter, along with the signing key UNiDAYS provided you with (`new TrackingClient(directTrackingDetails, signingKey)` in the example) and call `.SendAsync()`.
+Once the object containing the details you need to send us is created, create an instance of the tracking client, providing those details as an argument, along with the provided signing key `new TrackingClient(directTrackingDetails, signingKey)` and call `.SendAsync()`.

 #### Return